What is a Letter of Recommendation?

 - Personal recommendations from friends or family members are not allowed, regardless of any academic or professional ties.

 - LORs must give a professional review of the applicant’s record and overall growth, as defined.
-LORs are sent with admissions applications in the United Kingdom, providing applicants adequate time to choose the suitable recommender and receive proper guidance.
+LORs are sent with admissions applications in the United Kingdom, providing applicants adequate time to choose a suitable recommender and receive proper guidance.

-LOR for UG in UK
+LOR for UG in the UK

 The UCAS site is used by the majority of UK universities to handle undergraduate applications.
 All of your supporting materials, such as a personal statement, recommendation letters, and a resume, must be uploaded to the portal.
 Take a look at the UCAS personal statement requirements.
 Typically, universities do not request extra references from UG applicants.